scss-dsmith/scssapi/README.md

 # MySCSSRepo

-This is a temporary repository to contain sample code for SCSS's IntegrationApi packagets and sample client.
+This is a temporary repository to contain SCSS's IntegrationApi nuget packages and sample client.

 ## Demo Client